polygonplanet/chillout/README.md

 ### repeat

 Executes a provided function the specified number times.
 The iteration will break if the callback function returns `false`, or an error occurs.
+This method can be called like JavaScript `for` statement.

 * chillout.**repeat** ( count, callback [, context ] )
   @param {_number|Object_} _count_ The number of times or object for execute the function.